CrewRiz/Study-Buddy/README.md

 ## Overview

-The AI-Powered Note Summarizer is a desktop application that leverages OpenAI's advanced language models to automatically summarize your notes.
+Study Buddy is a desktop application that leverages OpenAI's advanced language models to automatically summarize your notes.
 Built with Python and Tkinter, this app provides a user-friendly interface for inputting your notes and receiving concise summaries, making it easier to review and understand lengthy information.

 ## Features